 Our elected officers comprise the Coordinating Committee, whose duty it is to see to the day-to-day operation of the chapter, and to facilitate the work done by the rest of the organization.
 Our elected officers are two Co-Chairs, a Secretary, Treasurer, Lead Organizer, Education and Communications officers.

 The loci of activity in our chapter occurs in our Working Groups.
-Our active working groups organize around Housing Justice, Healthcare, Labor, and Electoral work.
+Our active working groups organize around Housing Justice, Healthcare, Labor, Electoral, and Ecosocialist work.

 For a list of our current chapter leadership, please visit our Chapter Leadership page.